Fazendaaa/AnilistBot/README.md

 Since I will be keeping this README up to date with any major change and I don't use any versioning system to log all the fixed bugs or previous projects updates, you can still have a taste of what comes next and what is being under analysis right in the [Projects](https://github.com/Fazendaaa/AnilistBot/projects/) tab.
 But I can give you a taste what I have in mind:

 * Improve metric in time watching Anime:
     * Provide to user options to _"what to do"_ in real life what he likes.
-Like showing a YouTube drawing channel if he likes [Bakuman](https://anilist.co/anime/7674/Bakuman/) as one example
+Like showing a YouTube drawing channel if the users likes [Bakuman](https://anilist.co/anime/7674/Bakuman/) as one example
+* Add a pattern matching like _"Did you mean?"_ of Google.
+Probably I will use it [didyoumean](https://www.npmjs.com/package/didyoumean) package
 * Anilist connection
 * Anime/manga review
 * Support to anime/manga news besides ANN -- to improve news accessibility